MaulanaMD/Quartz-MaulanaMD/content/30 Kebun/32 Pemikiran/depresi.md

 ## What to think when you feel depressed

 - If you feel like shit for any kind of reason that you appoint to yourself (stuck on your bed and not wanting to get up, unable to accomplish something, feeling stuck in what you did for today, the past few days or even months), remember that you have the opportunity to try again tomorrow.
 The feeling might not stop today or tomorrow, but remember that you have the option to fight it anyway.
+    - Also, be patient with yourself.
+There’s no point in beating up yourself even more.

 ---